|Program Sponsor:||CSU International Programs|

 |Dates / Deadlines:|

 |GPA Requirement:||3.0 (If you do not meet the GPA requirement, contact CSU IP as you still may be eligible to apply)||Class Standing:||Junior, Senior|

 |Areas of Study:||Environmental Science, Environmental Studies, Marine Biology, Marine Science, Mass Media, Psychology, Sociology|

-Cost: Students pay the same tuition for CSU IP Australia as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for CSU IP Australia as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.